zalando/zalando-howto-open-source/README.md

 ###The Main Zalando Repository: For the “Truly Open Source”
 Your code doesn't have to be perfect before you open-source it.
 We *want* you to code in public from Day One.
 But to appear on our main org page, github.com/zalando, your project should be “truly open-source,” or in active development toward that goal.
 This means:
-- it's useful and interesting to non-Zalandos.
+- It's useful and interesting to non-Zalandos.
 It might serve an entire language community, users of specific tools (Docker, Maven, etc.), or some other group.
-- it's usable out of the box and free of Zalando dependencies
+- It's usable out of the box and free of Zalando dependencies
-- it has a clear README that:
+- It has a clear README that:
-  - enables non-Zalando devs to download, install, run and use the project with minimal friction
+  - Enables non-Zalando devs to download, install, run and use the project with minimal friction
-  - invites contributors via a TODO list
+  - Invites contributors via a TODO list
-  - clarifies if it's still in early development/a prototype
+  - Clarifies if it's still in early development/a prototype
-- you respond promptly (within 72 hours) to PRs, issues, and queries
+- You respond promptly (within 72 hours) to PRs, issues, and queries

 ####The Incubator: For the Open-Source, But Not “Truly Open Source”
 Projects that aren't “truly open source”:
-- are dependent on our systems
+- Are dependent on our systems
-- are dependent on other Zalando open-source projects that haven't been widely adopted
+- Are dependent on other Zalando open-source projects that haven't been widely adopted
-- are “experimental”/”maybe useful to others someday,” but you're not working on it (a Hack Week project, or something you've lost interest in)
+- Are “experimental”/”maybe useful to others someday,” but you're not working on it (a Hack Week project, or something you've lost interest in)
-- lacking meaningful documentation (a README), and you're not working on any
+- Lacking meaningful documentation (a README), and you're not working on any

 These are currently not suitable for the main org repo.
 Place them at github.com/zalando-incubator.
 The Incubator reiterates the Open Source First principle, “Share Your Code: All code shared between teams must be open source.”
 Even if Incubator projects aren't currently useful outside of Zalando, we'd like to think that one day, they might be.